lee-zhg/timeseries-rnn-lab-part2/README.md

 ![Save credential](images/ss4.png)

-### 2. Create an instance of the Watson Machine Learning service and associate it with your Wtason Studio Project
+### 2. Create an instance of the Watson Machine Learning service and associate it with your Watson Studio Project

 2.1 In a new browser tab go to  [Watson Studio](https://dataplatform.ibm.com), sign in if required, and then  select **Projects->Time Series RNN Demo**